msveshnikov/autocode-ai/README.md

 -   Creates and modifies source files in the current folder and subfolders
 -   Self-updating README.md with new design ideas and considerations
 -   Intelligent project structure analysis and optimization
--   Automatic dependency management and version control integration
+-   Automatic dependency management and creation of missing files
--   Code quality checks and suggestions
+-   Code quality checks and suggestions/auto fixes
 -   Support for multiple programming languages and frameworks
--   Visual representation of project structure and dependencies
 -   Automatic code optimization and refactoring suggestions
 -   Modular file splitting for efficient AI processing
--   Comprehensive file coverage with configurable exceptions
--   Integration with version control systems for automatic commits and branching

 ## Installation